Vivendi shareholders approve contested share buyback and cancellation program

-PARIS, June 22 (Reuters) - Shareholders of French media giant Vivendi (VIV.PA) approved on Tuesday a contested proposal that allows group to buy back and cancel shares for up to 50% Vivendi's capital.
+PARIS (Reuters) - Shareholders of French media giant Vivendi approved on Tuesday a contested proposal that allows group to buy back and cancel shares for up to 50% Vivendi’s capital.

 Our Standards: The Thomson Reuters Trust Principles.